takahe-linux/pkgs/docs/packages.md

 I would like all of the below; however, I also to intend to have 100 packages or less.
 So...

-- coreutils
-- util-linux
 - file
-- gcc + friends (or generally a toolchain)
+- gcc-based toolchain
 - ssh
-- web browser (lynx? webkit-based)
+- web browser (lynx? netsurf?)
 - go
 - vim
 - tex (pdflatex, at least)